joemck/ExtractMotionPhotos/README.md

 The above options may be combined into -dq, -qdr, /rdqq, etc. like in POSIX programs.

 The exit code will always be 0 on success, 1 on error, and 2 if the user was prompted for files but cancelled the dialog box.

+*Tip:* If you want to use command line with the file dialog or drag-and-drop methods, create a shortcut to the program.
+Right click the shortcut and choose Properties.
+In the Shortcut tab, add a space and the command line options you want to the Target box.
+You can now double-click or drag files onto this shortcut.

 ## Multilingual version
 ExtractMotionPhotos is now bilingual!
 It supports US English and Traditional Chinese.
 The Chinese translation is thanks to [AndyLain](http://andylain.blogspot.com).
 By default, you'll see the app in Chinese if your Windows is set to display its UI in any form of Chinese, and English otherwise.
 You can override this by putting **\_zh** at the end of the exe file's name to get Chinese, or **\_en** for English.
 For instance, to use the app in Chinese on an English OS, you might name it **ExtractMotionPhotos\_zh.exe**.